 A goal being pursued without an accompanying strategy will ultimately lead to abandonment or frustration.
 This is because there are internal and external forces that can work against your goal.
 Your strategy is meant to help you confront these unforeseen circumstances.

 What Your Goals Strategy Should Include

 Your strategy should consist of primary plans, contingency plans, tactics, and other initiatives you are willing to take to achieve your goals.
-Below are examples of things you can include in your strategy.
+Below are examples of things you can include in your goals strategy.

-1. Have an Action Plan
+1. An Action Plan

 For example, if you intend to save up an amount of money over a period of one year, your action plan will include a regular plan of setting aside a certain amount of money.
 It can also include other details, such as whether or not you will need to open a designated account for savings.
 The plan can also include how you intend to cut down on some other expenses to achieve your goal.

-One of the best strategies you can deploy to achieve your goals is to focus on the processes involved in achieving your goals rather than the end results.
+One of the best strategies you can deploy to achieve your strategic goals is to focus on the processes involved in achieving your goals rather than the end results.
 When you focus your energy on the process, you have greater chances of hitting your goals.